The battle royale genre overtook the gaming industry by storm in 2017 and since then, there has been no stopping it.

 To win the game, you have to be the first one to “run, dash, and slide” past your enemies.
 It’s a bit satisfying in the sense that everyone will be “alive” to see you take that crown!

 |Genre:||Third-Person Shooter, Free to Play|

 The mother of battle royale games.
 The one that really began the trend.
 It’s PlayerUnknown’s Battlegrounds.

 The battle royale concept isn’t anything new.
 In fact, it has been around since the 90s but it was only ever blown into the mainstream in 2017 upon the release of PUBG: Battlegrounds.

 PUBG changed the trajectory of how battle royale games were made and even became the blueprint for almost all BRs that were released after it.

 It has everything that’s a “signature” when it comes to battle royale – from players being dropped off on a deserted island with weapons lying around, to the map getting smaller and smaller, to superior supplies being dropped off in random parts of the map.

 Despite loads of competitors with almost the same concept and gameplay, there’s just something about trying the one that started it all.
 PUBG: Battlegrounds is still out there among the top for a reason.

 Since January 2022, PUBG: Battlegrounds has been offered on Steam free-to-play.

 While I always like to pay homage to the originals, I can’t deny that Apex Legends has gone above and beyond to separate itself from its competitors.
-There’s a reason why it’s described as an “award-winning” and “innovative” game.
+There’s a reason why it’s won awards for its innovation.